 Collecting methods

+Various combinations of methods are used for sampling of our study areas, depending on the focus of the particular project.
 The most comprehensive protocol is used for beta-diversity studies, where several collecting methods are applied in each sampling plot, which is then replicated within and among localities.

 - Whole plot is exhaustively searched (hand collection), any available nesting microhabitat is surveyed starting from soil up to a height of two meters from the forest floor, the minimum collecting time is four person-hours per plot.